Peep this…one of my favourite things to do with the Screw is to be real AF, pull back the curtain and show you inside our business.

 I prefer the former.

 So, to give this some context, here is a glimpse at the tools we invested in to make Screw U what it is today…

 I said it before, but I’mma say it again, we love all things SiteGround.

 Their prices are affordable, their service is steady and their customer support has been invaluable at times.

 I swear, if ClickFunnels was a person?
-I would kiss his/her ring because it has been the best damn piece of software we’ve invested in…other than IPS Community Suite.
+I would kiss his/her ring because it has been the best damn piece of software we’ve invested in.

-Here’s what we use it for each month when it comes to Screw U:
+Here’s what we used it for each month when we were running Screw U: